 Personally another great feature was the compress look at health.
 When you first sign up for Forward Health they kick things off with a rather long total health screening.
 You can do this after sharing medical history or sending in DNA testing.

 In all Forward is more focused on preventative medicine than other providers I have experienced.
-After the intial kickoff they outline a total care plan.
+After the initial kickoff they outline a total care plan.
 This included twice annually skin checks, in app mental health screenings, recommended books to supplement wellness knowledge, and a weight tracking plan.

 Because Forward functions through an app it is easy to link it to other trackers like a connected scale or blood pressure cuff.
 If you are tracking sleep, they can help you optimize as well.